Sussex Technical High School: School library

 With its full-time conversion in 1991, Sussex Tech also opened its own library and hired a librarian.
 This project started in a small storage room with a desk, chair, one computer and no books.
 It quickly filled to capacity.

 In 2000, the school opened its current library, known as the Benjamin Franklin Information Center.
 The new library emphasized the school's technical focus, relying on computer workstations for access to resources in external networks.
 Sussex Tech's library led the state of Delaware by 2007, with 75 computers available for its students.

 During 2007, the school library also became the first to implement Delaware's Statewide Library Catalog and Schoolrooms system, an interface allowing students to reserve and request books from any library in the state, and also providing online access to magazines and newspapers.
 Books requested from other locations through the statewide system are delivered to the school's library.

 Student body and staff

-In 2009 it had 1,251 students and 11 administrators.
+In 2024 Sussex Technical High School has 1323 students.
+Sussex Tech Adult Education has over 3,500 students.